-- All epipens and puffers needed by students and staff (please check the excursion sheet and 511C for which children need them).
+- All epipens and puffers needed by students and staff (please check the excursion sheet).

 - Appropriate clothing for the weather (for you, volunteers and children).

-- Lunch and drinks (water, juice).
+- Lunch and drinks (in a reusable water bottle if possible).
 Each child should be bringing their own (remind volunteers to bring some for themselves), unless you are doing a Hot Dog Cookout Lunch, in which case you should bring hot dogs, buns, condiments (remember veggie or halal dogs for those who need them).

 Please give your trip money to your OA.
-We will do a Journal Entry after we confirm the number of students who actually come on the trip.
+We will do a Journal Entry after we confirm the number of students who attended the trip.